 Omaha has a vibrant Mexican community.
 Head to South 24th Street sometime and feel transported to Mexico, with its shops and restaurants advertising in Spanish, and the colorful streetscape. just on South 24th Street isn’t the only place to find good Mexican food in Omaha, though.

-UPDATES: This post was first published in 2017 and was updated in January 2019 with new restaurants.
+UPDATES: This post was first published in 2017 and was updated in May 2021 with closures.

 Ready to try a new Mexican restaurant?
 I asked Oh My!
 Omaha Facebook fans to share their favorites, and they delivered a great assortment of options.
 Here’s are some of their local Mexican favorites, with a few of mine mixed in:

 Katie L. and Krynn P. both recommended El Dorado.
 “The paradillas and seafood cocktails are INCREDIBLE.
 It is SO GOOD!!,” said Katie, who also wanted to point out the strawberry margaritas are “pretty yummy.”